-The Latest: California storms bring fear of mudslides
+The Latest: Blizzard expected to hit Sierra, northern Nevada

-LOS ANGELES (AP) — The Latest on a series of Southern California storms (all times local):
+LOS ANGELES (AP) — The Latest on a series of California and Nevada storms (all times local):

 9:52 a.m.